Last Nite: Reception

 The single was the group's first to enter the American charts, reaching the top five on the U.S. Modern Rock Tracks chart in late 2001.
-Meanwhile, the single obtained moderate success in the UK, peaking at number 14 on the UK Singles Chart.
+Meanwhile, the single obtained success in the United Kingdom, peaking at number 14 on the UK Singles Chart.

 In March 2005, Q placed "Last Nite" at number 66 in its list of the 100 Greatest Guitar Tracks.
 In September 2006, NME placed "Last Nite" at number one on its list of the 50 Greatest Tracks of the Decade.
 In May 2007, NME magazine placed "Last Nite" at number nine in its list of the 50 Greatest Indie Anthems Ever.
 It was also placed at number 16 on Rolling Stones 50 Best Songs of the Decade and number 478 on its list of "The 500 Greatest Songs of All Time".
 The same publication listed it at number 155 in a revamped version of the list in 2021.
 In 2011, NME placed it at number four on its list "150 Best Tracks of the Past 15 Years".
 In 2020, Paste and The Independent ranked the song number two and number one, respectively, on their lists of the 20 greatest Strokes songs.

+In 2024, Strokes frontman Julian Casablancas told The Guardian that he was no longer able to listen to the song.
+He said, "'Last Nite' by the Strokes is pretty dead to me.
+I’m not sure why.
+There are some others like 'Reptilia', 'Hard to Explain', 'Someday', 'Take It or Leave it', 'New York City Cops' that are comparable in terms of crowd reaction that I’m not quite as sick of.
+If I heard it on the radio, I’d probably turn it off."

 Music video

-The band were originally unwilling to appear in a music video, but eventually agreed to a simple format, performing the song live rather than lip-syncing to the recorded version, on a brightly lit stage.
-The resulting video, filmed with simple panning shots and few edits, was directed by Roman Coppola.
-One minute into the song, singer Julian Casablancas throws his microphone stand, as if it was a spear, off camera; the move would later be referenced in the music video for "Under Cover of Darkness", released 10 years later in 2011 on their album Angles.
+The band were originally unwilling to appear in a music video.
+The band eventually agreed and the resulting video was directed by Roman Coppola.

-As the song progresses, Casablancas' vocal becomes increasingly distorted as he sings ever closer into the microphone.
-On two occasions he dramatically throws the microphone to the ground.
-Following his solo, guitarist Albert Hammond, Jr., walking backwards into the drum podium, accidentally pushes one of drummer Fabrizio Moretti's overhead microphones which falls onto the drum kit.
-Moretti tries to hit it away with his drumstick, yet it topples onto the other overhead and both crash to the ground.
-The video, including the accident, is parodied in the music video for Sum 41's "Still Waiting".